 Exactly what caused Elvis Presley’s death remains shrouded in mystery.
 His official cause of death was listed as cardiac arrhythmia.
 But he was found to have a wide variety of drugs in his system including amphetamines, barbiturates, and opiates.

 He could easily have overdosed.
 It was also obvious that years of drug abuse had seriously damaged his health and enlarged his heart.
 The most likely explanation is that the combination of drugs in his system contributed to a fatal heart attack.

-Consequently, Dr. Nick sat trial for the responsibility of Elvis’ death.
+Consequently, Dr. Nick sat on trial for the responsibility for Elvis’ death.
 He himself received death threats.
 In 1981, he was acquitted.